 Have your child collect red objects in various textures, sizes, shapes, and shades.
 C gravitated to varying shades of red and magenta.
 He chose pom-poms, beads, tissue paper, popsicle sticks, colored goggle-eyes, buttons, felt, string, sequins, letters, textured paper, and a beaded necklace.
 After he collected his loose materials, I arranged them inside a wooden tray in a visually stimulating way.

-Next, I printed out the heart template, than he cut it out.
+Print out the heart template, then cut it out.
 I cleaned up his cut before he began.
-After choosing red glitter construction paper, he traced the heart template onto the paper.
-After my cutting and tracing support, C began exploring the materials he chose, with no specific set of directions or purpose.
+Next, trace the heart template on the paper.
+After my cutting and tracing support, he began exploring the materials he chose, with no specific set of directions or purpose.